RoturTW/.github/profile/README.md

 # What?
 Who?
 Why?

 ## What is rotur?
-Rotur is a project started very recently by:<br>
+Rotur is a project started on the 29th of June, 2024 by these people:<br>

 | <img src="https://avatars.githubusercontent.com/u/92952823?v=4" width="140px"> | <img src="https://avatars.githubusercontent.com/u/107750535?v=4" width="140px"> | <img src="https://avatars.githubusercontent.com/u/73702185?v=4" width="140px"> |
 |:----------------------------------------------------------------:|:-------------------------------------------------------------------:|:-------------------------------------------------------------------:|